jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-let us try a similar test using a set as a key
+What if we try a similar test using a set as a key

 .. code-block:: python